phthhieu/re-tailwind/README.md

 - [Typed tailwind](https://github.com/dvkndn/typed-tailwind) which has the same purpose to this project but in TypeScript

 ## Next works:
-- [WIP] Complete the list of variant.
-Examples: focus:shadow-outline, sm:inline
+- [WIP] Complete the list of variant for pseudo-class.
+Ref https://tailwindcss.com/docs/pseudo-class-variants
 - Auto generate ReasonML code for Tailwind CSS by user config

 ## License